mohamedelmesawy/Java_Wuzzuf_EDA_Project/README.md

 :heavy_check_mark: Show step 8 in bar chart. \
 :heavy_check_mark: Print skills one by one and how many each repeated and order the output to find out the most important skills required? \
 :heavy_check_mark: Factorize the YearsExp feature and convert it to numbers in new col. \
-:heavy_check_mark: Apply K-means for job title and companies \
+:heavy_check_mark: Apply K-means for job title and companies.

 ## :rocket: Technologies ##